 The City of Frisco maintains a high-level emergency management division.
 We have a State-of-the-Art Emergency Operations Center (EOC).
 The EOC receives vital information from local TV, cable channels, area public safety departments and an advanced weather monitoring service.
-Within the EOC, staff has multiple communications capabilities, including the ability to monitor active calls, communicate by phone, email, radio and video teleconferencing.

 During major events, the EOC is the gathering point for the city directors, decision makers and command staff.
 Together this group utilizes the Emergency Management Plan (EMP) to ensure citizens remain safe.

 CodeRED Emergency Notification System

 The City of Frisco uses CodeRED to send emergency notifications by phone, email and text to keep citizens informed of emergencies.